 AND WHEREAS, the Court, having read and considered the Settlement Agreement and the Exhibits and Appendices annexed thereto and finding that substantial and sufficient grounds exist for entering this Order; IT IS HEREBY ORDERED:

 DEFINITIONS

-1. The Court, for purposes of this Order, adopts all definitions of terms set forth in
+1. The Court, for purposes of this Order, adopts all definitions of terms set forth in the Settlement Agreement.

 PRELIMINARY APPROVAL AND SETTLEMENT HEARING